+I got the history from Mathimlase Nhlabathi.
 (Q)His libutfo, babe?

-(NN)Hey $^{}$ , it does not stick this thing.
-The red bird $^{\circ}$ .
-It is Lochegu $^{\circ}$ !
+(NN)Hey \\, it does not stick this thing.
+The red birda.
+It is Lochegua!
 Inyoni ebovuvii, it is Lochegu.

-(Q)[p39] You, gogo, are who, of which sibongo are you?

-\\ Say you are Tomoyi of so-and-so \\, you are begot of so-and-so, your libutfo is this.
+(Q)[p39] You, gogo, are who, of which sibongo are you? \\ Say you are Tomoyi of so-and-so \\, you are begot of so-and-so, your libutfo is this.
 And then you can praise yourself if you wish.
 Who are you, gogo?

-(TN)I am Tomoyi,

-'silo of a mountain,

-an ugly person,

-who is like an inselebviiit.
+(TN)I am Tomoyi, 'silo of a mountain, an ugly person, who is like an inselebviii.
 (Q)Your sibongo then, gogo?
 (TN)Dlamini!
 (Q)Your libutfo, gogo?

-(TN)[p40] It is Khemaneix,
+(TN)[p40] It is Khemaneix, 'Sibhukubhu' of an injobo at Ngwane's place described.
 I belong to the Halaza, according to my birth.
 (NN)These are her izibongo \\.
 (Q)Who told you about these matters, gogo?
 Those that you told us?
 (TN)I just heard for myself, because I was already big, this size.

-Babe died when I was already this size.

-[p41] I got them from babe.

-(Q)What was the name of babe, make?
+Babe died when I was already this size. [p41] I got them from babe.
+(Q) What was the name of babe, make?
 (TN)Of babe, myself?
 (Q)Yes, indeed!
 (TN)It is Mthongaxi, of course.
 He was born of Mantintinti.
 (NN)Of what libutho was he?

-(TN)He is uMlodolozixii.\

-[p1] \\

-&lt;sup>aOriginal has: Inyoni ebovu.
+(TN)He is uMlodolozixii.\ aOriginal has: Inyoni ebovu.